 Project studies in Fine Arts are part of the RIA’s selection of courses on the advanced level.
-The course is geared towards professional artists, who will be provided with the opportunity to devote an academic year to an individually designed artistic project.
+The course is geared towards professional artists, who will be provided with the opportunity to devote a semester / academic year to an individually designed artistic project.
 The spring semester 2019 project studies are offered in the following areas: glass, sculpture, and painting.

 One can apply for project studies in one of the following areas of study:

-In the study area Sculpture applications with innovative projects are prioritised.
+Within the study area Sculpture applications with innovative projects are prioritised.
 Previous knowledge is required.
-The workshop offers numerous opportunities for preparing and experimenting with three-dimensional objects.
-It is possible to work with materials such as Jesmonite, silicone, polymeric materials, plaster, wax, alginate, etc.
+The workshop offers numerous opportunities for working and experimenting with three-dimensional objects.
+It is possible to work with materials such as Jesmonite, silicone, polymeric materials, plaster, wax and alginate.

 About the studies

 Project course students work alongside students from different programmes and courses, which fosters an environment of exchange of experience, knowledge and critique.
-The workshop teachers are available with their technical and artistic expertise.
+The supervisors are available with their technical and artistic expertise.

 The practical work with your own project is in focus.
-There are supervising and seminars offered and you can also participate in regular lectures in art history and open lectures which are given throughout the year.
+There are supervising and seminars offered and you can also participate in regular lectures in art history and open lectures which are given during the spring.

 At the end of the course, you will be able to present your work in the exhibition form.

-Project students have access to a workshop place, but not a studio.
-During the summer break the workshops are closed.
+Project students have where applicable access to a workshop place, but not a studio.

 How to apply